-These debts are secured by mortgaged trust indenture with CBC as mortgage trustee covering certain assets of the Parent Company in Davao City.
+These debts are secured by mortgaged trust indenture with CBC as mortgage trustee covering certain real estate projects of the Parent Company in Davao City with net carrying amounts of P104,018,412 as at December 31, 2013 and 2012, respectively...

 The Parent Company transferred to a creditor bank a number of memorial park lots and a parcel of land as full settlement of its obligations amounting to P65.4 million in 2006.
-There were no transfers of memorial park lots made to creditors during 2012 and 2011.
+There were no transfers of memorial park lots made to creditors during 2013 and 2012.